Structure and lineaments

 Orogenic (lode, mesothermal) gold in the Zimbabwe Craton's Mberengwa/Belingwe greenstone belt is emplaced late in the deformation history, when metamorphic fluids migrate along the most permeable pathways available.
 Those pathways are structures:

 The practical exploration heuristic: map the structures, find the second-order splays and the intersections near a favourable lithology, then walk them.
-Free DEM and SAR let a zero-budget holder do the first two steps from a laptop.
+Free DEM and SAR let a zero-budget holder do the first two steps without geophysics or commercial software.

 DEM-derived structure